matheuscscp/pimenta-judge/README.md

 ```

 ##### Warning
-Keep the alphabetical order when setting the time limits!
+Keep the alphabetical sorting when setting the time limits in this file!

 #### File `teams.txt`
 ```